Prathwalker/Cart-Using-Javascript/README.md

-Certainly!
-Here's a README.md file for a shopping cart project implemented using only JavaScript with DOM manipulation:

----

 # JavaScript Shopping Cart

 This project is a simple implementation of a shopping cart using JavaScript with DOM manipulation.
 Users can add products to the cart, remove products, and increase the quantity of products.